What is an EHCP?

 Within 16 weeks of the request being made, the Local Authority must confirm the following:

 If the local authority proposes to make an EHC plan it must send a draft plan to the parents or the young person and give them 15 days to respond.
+The final EHCP should be issued within 20 weeks of the EHC Needs Assessment request.

 What should I look for in the draft plan?